Materials: Foam, plastic

 The edge support in the Eight Sleep Pod Pro impressed us: We could sit and lie along the edges of the bed without feeling like we’d slide off.
 Typically our team doesn’t see edge support this impressive in all-foam beds like the Eight Sleep Pod Pro.

 After a bit of consideration, we think a lot of the edge support comes from the bed’s water-cooling cover, which is made of a flexible plastic that augments the bed’s firmness level.
 We’re a bit worried that this plastic cover will lose some of its rigidity over time (similar to how leather shoes get softer and “broken in”) thus offering less edge support along the edges of the bed.
 Still, we’re very happy with the edge support for now.
+For couples looking to make the most of their mattress space, see the best mattress for sex.

 The Pod Pro’s top Active Grid is uniquely suited to keep the body cool or warm for a better night’s sleep, while the mattress’s all-foam construction offers great support for back and stomach sleepers.
 Together, the four foam layers underneath the bed’s smart technology layer may be a bit too firm for side sleepers to stay comfortable, but side sleepers with a higher body weight might find it perfect for cradling their joints.